Heyzap/HyprMX-Android/README.md

 * `clean`   : simply cleans the entire environment.
 * `debug`   : build the debug version of the SDK library project and the example application.
 * `install` : install the example application to a USB connected device or emulator

+The following targets are available through the Gradle build.gradle file:

+* `setup`   : updates local and project properties for building from the command line.
+* `clean`   : simply cleans the entire environment.
+* `assembleDebug`   : build the debug version of the SDK library project and the example application.
+* `installApp` : install the example application to a USB connected device or emulator

 ## Setting up the Eclipse environment